WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      - a person who has served in the military.

+- venture

+  1. noun: a risky or daring journey or undertaking.

+     _"pioneering ventures into little-known waters"_

+  2. verb: undertake a risky or daring journey or course of action.

+     _"she ventured out into the blizzard"_

+  3. verb: dare to do or say something that may be considered audacious (often used as a polite expression of hesitation or apology).

+     _"may I venture to add a few comments?"_

+  4. phrase: at a venture - trusting to chance rather than to previous consideration or preparation.

+     _"a man drew a bow at a venture"_

+  5. phrase: nothing ventured, nothing gained - you can't expect to achieve anything if you never take any risks.

 - vice

   1. noun: immoral or wicked behavior. 不道德或邪恶的行为。

   2. preposition: as a substitute for. 作为替代品，即副的。

+- vice versa

+  1. adverb: with the main items in the preceding statement the other way around.

+     _"science must be at the service of man, and not vice versa"_

 - vicious